TheLegendOfMataNui/VS-OSI/README.md

    - [X] Code prediction
    - [ ] Instruction signature help
  - [ ] OSI Projects for compiling OSI Assembly into OSI using [SAGE-JS](https://github.com/TheLegendOfMataNui/sage-js)
-   - [X] SAGE-JS MSBuild task (!! installation method needs help: the Project definition requires the path to the embedded `OSIProject.Tasks.dll` to be in the registry before it will work!!)
+   - [X] SAGE-JS MSBuild task (Installed to a well-known path by the installer)
-   - [ ] [WIP] Post-build deploy task: Copy the output .osi files to the game directory
-   - [ ] [WIP] Launch the game when the run action is activated
+   - [X] Launch the game when the run action is activated
+   - [ ] Don't rebuild unchanged sources
-   - [ ] Maybe an actual debug engine for stepping through the bytecode live?
-(Would require a hookmod)
+ - [ ] An actual debug engine for debugging the bytecode live
    - [ ] Attach and detatch properly
    - [ ] Pipe game debug output to VS Output Window
    - [ ] Breakpoints
    - [ ] Step one instruction
    - [ ] Browse & modify VM state

 Project Overview
 ----------------

+`Installer.iss` - An installer script that is compiled by [Inno Setup](http://www.jrsoftware.org/isinfo.php) into the `Output/` directory upon build.
+Requires Inno Setup to be installed.
+An installer is necessary for installing the MSBuild task.

 `OSIProject.Language` - The details of OSI stuff. `OSIAssembly.cs` for OSI Assembly (lexing, tokens, and keywords), and maybe later an `OSIFile.cs` for the actual packed `.osi` format.